 One of the most effective diagnostic tools for a brain disorder is the electroencephalogram (EEG), which measures the electrical activity in your brain.
 At Texas Pediatric Specialties and Family Sleep Center, the team of neurological specialists turns to EEGs to help them identify seizure disorders, sleep disorders, and other neurological conditions.
-If you’d like to learn more about how an EEG can help with your diagnosis, call one of the three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, or the office in New Braunfels, Texas, or make an appointment online.
+If you’d like to learn more about how an EEG can help with your diagnosis, call one of the two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, Lockhill-Selma, Texas, or make an appointment online.

 The electroencephalogram (EEG) is a test that’s designed to test for abnormalities in your brain’s electrical activity.
 To perform an EEG, your provider at Texas Pediatric Specialties and Family Sleep Center attaches small electrodes to your head that record the electrical impulses in your brain.
 The recording forms a type of graph that your provider reads to determine whether there are any unusual spikes in activity that may signal a problem.

 The test is completely harmless as the electrodes are attached to your scalp using a special adhesive.

 The providers at Texas Pediatric Specialties and Family Sleep Center primarily use an EEG to diagnose seizure disorders, including epilepsy, which affects 3.4 million people in the United States.
 Epilepsy is a problem in your central nervous system that causes abnormal brain activity that can lead to seizures.

 While most people think of a seizure as an episode in which your body convulses uncontrollably, which can happen, a seizure may also manifest itself as:

 If you experience any of the above symptoms, an electroencephalogram is the best tool for figuring out whether your brain’s irregular brain waves are responsible for the episodes.